-Introduction to Anatomy and Physiology (0204CCP)
+Introduction to Anatomy and Physiology (0204CCP) Full Year, 1 Credit Prerequisite: Teacher recommendation, CCP requirements

 This course is an introductory study of life processes and biological principles.
 Special reference to the human organism is used in describing the nature of life sustaining functions.
 Cellular function and the structure and function of the integumentary, skeletal, muscular, nervous, endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems are introduced.
 Laboratory exercises enhance and support the lecture topics.
 Five semester hours of college credit from University of Findlay is assigned for those who successfully complete course BIOL 201 and 201L.